emmaaholmes/econ_climate_page/README.md

 ## Welcome to Emma's GitHub Page

-This page containes updates on my work on our stock-flow consistent econ-climate model.
+This page contains updates on my work on our stock-flow consistent econ-climate model.
 Click on the link to download and view the update in html format:

 ### 2020